Victoria Coren Mitchell: Early life

-Victoria Elizabeth Coren was born in Hammersmith, West London, on 18 August 1972, the only daughter of the humorist and journalist Alan Coren and Anne Kasriel.
-Her parents had been brought up in Orthodox Jewish households but distanced themselves from their religion.
+Victoria Elizabeth Coren was born on 18 August 1972 in Hammersmith, West London, the only daughter of the humorist and journalist Alan Coren and Anne Kasriel.
+Her parents had been brought up in Orthodox Jewish households but did not consider themselves religious.
 She grew up in Cricklewood, North West London, with her elder brother, journalist Giles Coren.
 She is related to Canadian journalist Michael Coren.

-Coren attended independent girls' schools between the ages of five and 18, including St Paul's Girls' School, and read English at St John's College, Oxford.
+Coren attended independent girls' schools between the ages of 5 and 18, including St Paul's Girls' School, and then read English at St John's College, Oxford.
 She recalls not fitting in to the culture at St Paul's, stating, "My parents sent me to a very posh school in West London.
 I was not like the girls there.
 They were elegant, goyishe west Londoners – they knew things I didn’t".

 Writing

 At the age of 14, Coren had a short story published under a pseudonym in Just Seventeen magazine.
 She won a competition in The Daily Telegraph to write a column about teenage life for its "Weekend" section, which she continued writing during her own teenage years.
 During a Channel 4 broadcast, she explained that one Telegraph reader had written to her, criticising her column and had used a very great number of swear words, all in Latin.

 Her books include Love 16 and Once More, with Feeling, about her attempt (with co-author Charlie Skelton) to make "the greatest porn film ever".
 Their jobs reviewing porn films for the Erotic Review led them to believe that most of what they were watching was terrible and that they could make better films themselves.

 She adapted the newspaper columns of John Diamond into a play called A Lump in my Throat, which was performed during the 2000 Edinburgh Festival at the Assembly Rooms, the Grace Theatre and the New End Theatre in London, before she adapted it again for a BBC Two docudrama with Neil Pearson, broadcast in 2001.

 Victoria and Giles Coren wrote an introduction to Chocolate and Cuckoo Clocks, an anthology of the best comic writing by their father Alan, published by Canongate in October 2008.

 Her poker memoir For Richer, For Poorer: A Love Affair with Poker (the subtitle changed to Confessions of a Player when released in paperback in 2011) was published in September 2009, and was well reviewed in The Times and The Observer.

 She writes questions for Only Connect under the pseudonym "Geri Wiley", a nod to Ronnie Barker's "Gerald Wiley".